upala-digital-identity/docs/source/blog/2019-12-23-reward-algorithm/reward-algorithm.md

 Another thing that I like.
 Here the harm is restricted.
 And bot reward is easier understood.
 And there is a simpler description for the bot reward.
 It is bot-net reward.

 Now, if we want to connect bot reward to member deposit what is the best way to do it?
 We can introduce a trust multiplier.
 The bot reward (or rather bot-net reward) in this case would be equal deposit x multiplier.

+# Option.
+Free but limited reputation for all users.

+Give free tokens to avery new user.
+The amount is fixed and non-transferable.
+A user can only allocate tokens in groups.

+Groups allocate their tokens in the same way. __So this is trust from bottom.__

+# Option.
+Shares of shares, tokens of tokens.

+How a bot reward is then calculated?
+First, let's think how trust descends.
+Every group assigns scores to users.
+This is the reward.
+Is there a connection between the reward and user/member's deposit?
+There may be no such correlation.
+This is market.
+" I can give you this score, but you need to deposit that much".
+So even with no value behind trust token, users shape the market.
+They chose.
+Sure, but doesn't it make even more sense to couple trust and score.
+Here trust multiplier comes in.
+"I'd better select groups with high trust multiplier, but I should always be ware of risks". __Opportunity and risk__.
+Makes sense. __Invest trust, recieve score.__ Both can be represented in dollars.
+The investment may earn as well.
+If the top group produces some value (scoring fees, UBI, etc.)
+How can groups earn from the bottom?
+Make it the same way?
+"I'd better select members with the highest gain, but I need to select only trusted ones".
+Opportunities and risks.
+But higher groups "allocate/invest" in their members more money than they possess due to the trust multiplier.

+By the way, in the shares model __all the money may be stored in the topmost group__.
+Every member below has shares, so there is no need to calculate anything.
+Just transfer real money to the bot.
+Everybody loses automatically.

+Maybe groups and members just exchange shares?
+Cannot figure out.

+Channels.
+We don't have to align profits with trust and scores (all that stuff). __A profitable share is a bonus__ (there is no need to descend it down to the user level).
+Let dimensions decide on that.
+Same with bottom-top income.
+It is a bonus.

+If a group is profitable, let anyone invest in the profits.
+Let profits be independent of bot reward mechanism. s

+Here a very big problem underlies.
+When buing shares of a bottom group, the price needs to be calculated everytime.
+Shares spread up in a tree-like structure. __We'd have to analyse the whole tree__.

+Reputation = Cost + margin